Kepas-Beleglorn/EDXD/README.md

 Just download the zip for your platform, unpack the contents anywhere you like and run with

 `
-ed-eXploration-dashboard --journals "/path/to/your/EDJournals/Saved Games/Frontier Developments/Elite Dangerous"
+./ed-eXploration-dashboard --journals "/path/to/your/EDJournals/Saved Games/Frontier Developments/Elite Dangerous"
 `

+**If you're on NixOS:**
+Execute "nix develop" from the root directory of the cloned repository.
+This loads the required dependencies into the environment of the shell you just entered.
+In this shell you can execute the binary as usual, bit with a "./" infront of it
+`./ed-eXploration-dashboard --journals "/path/to/your/EDJournals/Saved Games/Frontier Developments/Elite Dangerous"`

 On first run you should start the "Journal Historian" to process all of your available journal files.